How to meet guys

 Most cities will have some sort of gay networking opportunities.
 It could be a business network, a networking event over drinks, or outings to the movies or the theatre.
 Try a few different options and test which groups you best connect with.

-Even if networking activity is currently restricted to meeting online, get onto it.
 Start putting yourself out there and making some new contacts.

 Meeting guys involves putting yourself out there, feeling vulnerable, making mistakes, and suffering the occasional rejection.